 - It can reduce stress: You’re going to have stress in spades as an expectant mother.
 You’re going to have a lot to juggle — aches, worries, doctor’s appointments, preparing for your baby and more.
 Sleep will help you relax and feel calmer.

-- It can help your baby gain the proper amount of weight: Moms who had less sleep when they were pregnant — both in terms of quality and quantity — tended to have babies with lower birth weights.
+- It can help your baby gain the proper amount of weight: Moms who had less sleep when they were pregnant — both regarding quality and quantity — tended to have babies with lower birth weights.
 While you don’t want to set a world’s record for the heaviest baby, you also want to make sure it’s at a healthy weight.

-- You’ll have less depression: The link between lack of sleep and insomnia is strong — whether you’re pregnant or not (source).
+- You’ll have less depression: The link between lack of sleep and depression is strong — whether you’re pregnant or not (3).
 But add your changing lifestyle and body to the concerns about your baby’s health and depression can easily creep in if you’re feeling overtired.

 - There will be better circulation of blood to the uterus: More blood to the uterus means a better supply of oxygen and nutrients to your baby.